 University of Northern Iowa may pursue recovery from the teleworker for University of Northern Iowa property that is deliberately, or through gross negligence, damaged, destroyed, or lost while in the teleworker's care, custody or control.
 Teleworkers should check their homeowner's/renter's insurance policy for incidental office coverage.
 The University of Northern Iowa does not assume liability for loss, damage, or wear of employee-owned equipment.

 E. Dependent Care.
 Telework is not a substitute for child or other dependent care.
-Teleworkers shall make or maintain childcare arrangements to permit concentration on work assignments.
+Teleworkers shall make or maintain childcare arrangements to permit concentration on work assignments and are not permitted to perform child care, adult care, or similar personal duties during work hours.

 F. Alternate Work Site.
 The teleworker must establish and maintain a dedicated workspace that is quiet, clean, and safe, with adequate lighting and ventilation and approved by the university.
 The teleworker will not hold business visits or meetings with professional colleagues, customers, or the public at the home worksite.
 Meetings with other University of Northern Iowa staff will not be permitted unless approved in advance by the employee's supervisor.
-The university reserves the right to visit the alternate work site as long as 48 hour notice is provided.
+The university reserves the right to visit the alternate work site as long as 24 hour notice is provided.